dglaude/CircuitPython_MLX90640_PyGamer_Plus/README.md

 I wrote mlx90640_pygamer.py based on mlx90640_simpletest.py from https://github.com/adafruit/Adafruit_CircuitPython_MLX90640
 And the example code is advertised on this learn guide from @adafruit: https://learn.adafruit.com/adafruit-mlx90640-ir-thermal-camera/circuitpython-thermal-camera

-The various version here are derived from this original version.

-mlx90640_scale.py should work on various size of DisplayIO screen.
-This should be used with the right scaling for screen.
+There are various version of mlx90640_scale_* for various size of DisplayIO screen.
+This should be used with the right scaling for screen and maybe the right refresh frequency.

 Working values of scale_factor start at 3, below this value the text overlap.
-For CLUE, the recommended scale is 6.
+For CLUE, the recommended scale is 6 or 7.
 For PyGamer, the recommended scale is 4.
-For PyPortal, the maximum scale is 9.
+For PyPortal, the recommended scale is 8 or 9.
-For PyPortal Titano, the optimal sclae is untested.
+For PyPortal Titano, the optimal scale is untested.

+Same code for various screen resolution of famous board:
+* mlx90640_scale_clue.py
+* mlx90640_scale_pygamer.py
+* mlx90640_scale_pyportal.py

+Looking for someone that could test this code on a PyPortal Titano:
+* mlx90640_scale_nomlx.py

+Please tell me what is the right scaling factor to apply for that screen resolution.

 It does require at minimum the following library:
 * adafruit_bus_device